An Aesthetic Experience in the Theatre Series: An Inevitable Tragedy Part 1

 It is largely by way of the protagonists as they are represented in the tragedies of Greek drama that the action unfolds, albeit determined by fate.
 It could be said that the characters assist, often unwittingly, in the inevitability of their own fate.
 In a sense these protagonists can learn nothing about their own characters – at least not in a way that can be of any help to them, and therefore the theatre is not instructive for the characters within it; either they are bound, internally, by the inevitability of fate or they are bound, representationally, by the inevitability of the dramatist’s pen.

-For the audience, however, the theatre may be instructive, and what is revelatory in the drama (specifically in tragic drama) can reveal something otherwise unknown in themselves.
-Aristotle felt that “the structure of tragedy at its best” involved the sort of character whose fall into misery “will be due, not to depravity, but to some great error (hamartia)” (Poetics, p.48).
+For the audience, however, the theatre may be instructive, and what is revelatory in the drama, specifically in tragic drama, can reveal something otherwise unknown in themselves.
+Aristotle felt that 'the structure of tragedy at its best' involved the sort of character whose fall into misery 'will be due, not to depravity, but to some great error (hamartia)' (Poetics, p.48).
 The much-disputed term hamartia was interpreted as a moral flaw in the character, but that flaw is now much more widely interpreted as the character being in error.
 In relation to Sophocles’ plays specifically, Michelle Gellrich says:

-"What produces the tragic effect is the ignorance (agnioia) that brings error" (Gellrich, 1988, p.35).
+'What produces the tragic effect is the ignorance (agnioia) that brings error' (Gellrich, 1988, p.35).

-As demonstrated by Sophocles, it is argued here that the theatre reveals an inevitability in the progress of mankind, precisely because mankind is, to some extent, always ignorant and at fault.
+As demonstrated by Sophocles, it is argued here that the theatre reveals an inevitability in the progress of mankind, precisely because mankind is to some extent always ignorant and at fault.

 Insofar as the domain of science is concerned, this is relatively easy to answer: scientific discoveries, even when they are not hampered by prevailing ideologies, take enormous amounts of time-consuming labour to develop.
-Most importantly, there are few short-cuts on the road to these discoveries; a road that is linear demands the first mile to be travelled before the second mile is begun.
-Except for those parts of the humanities that are underpinned by scientific research, the answer to this question is not as obvious - the humanities are, broadly speaking, the study of ourselves.
+Most importantly, there are few short-cuts on the road for these discoveries; a road that is linear demands the first mile to be travelled before the second mile is begun.
+Except for those parts of humanities that are underpinned by scientific research, the answer to this question is not as obvious - humanities are, broadly speaking, the study of ourselves.
 Therefore, after several thousand years, why haven't we learnt all there is to know?
 Even allowing for the changing nature of human thought, culture, and society, ought we not to have learnt enough to be able to retire these disciplines under the headings ‘completed’ or ‘solved’?

 However, a problematic aspect of this question is that it implies that there is a single unitary truth waiting to be discovered or understood and that this truth exists in some way separately to the enquiring mind.
 Yet it seems reasonable to assert that any truth is partly predicated and, more importantly, constituted by this enquiry.
 What we come to understand is to be found in the nature of the process of understanding, and indeed in the processes of our failure to understand.